 Data helps businesses make better decisions, provide a better customer experience, and increase efficiency.
 But today, data is distributed across countless sources, bringing new complexities for businesses large and small.
 Learn what data integration is, how it works, major benefits, and how to choose the best data integration system.

-Data integration is the process of combining data from different systems into one, unified view to share information, gain meaningful insights, and actionable intelligence.
+Data integration is the process of combining data from various sources into one, unified view for effecient data management, to derive meaningful insights, and gain actionable intelligence.

-A data integration system works by aggregating all disparate data regardless of its type, structure, or volume.
+With data growing exponentially in volume, coming in varying formats, and becoming more distributed than ever, data integration tools aim to aggregate data regardless of its type, structure, or volume.
 It is an integral part of a data pipeline, encompassing data ingestion, data processing, transformation, and storage for easy retrieval.

-As organizations move to become more data-driven, yet data sources continue to be more distributed.
+Organizations are moving to become more data-driven, yet data sources are more distributed and fragmented than ever before.
 By connecting systems that contain valuable data and integrating them across departments and locations, organizations are able to achieve one-point data storage and access, data availability, and data quality.

 When systems are properly integrated, collecting data and converting it into its final, usable format takes less time and allows organizations to make better choices based on deeper understanding of their business data.